 Traditionally community music workers have sometimes got local people to write and perhaps perform their own songs on personal topics such as health.
 The benefits have been focused on the small number of participants involved in this.
 They have had a chance to explore an issue, share their experiences and perhaps learn new skillls.
 This may have increased their confidence.
 In some cases of course the finished product may be used as an educational tool with other people.
 This could be either as a way to give out health messages or open up discussion.
 However this is a by-product.
 The quality of the songs and the performers cannot be guaranteed.
 This is not to knock this approach however.
 It is well established and I would encourage the health sector to make more use of.

 My own background however has been in mass communication.
 I think here that the potential of music has been greatly underdeveloped.
 Music for health could be used at live events such as health fairs, consultations and council carnivals.
 Its purpose would be to attract attention and engage people.
 Health workers could then take it from there.
 Alternatively CDs could be given out with local health service publications or songs be made available to download.
 There is a rich back catalogue of already existing songs on a range of health topics.
 These include sexual issues, emotional health, resilience, community cohesion and the wider determinants of health.
-I list some ways of tracking them down in the report at the bottom of this page.
-Also check out my other site; Inspiration Jukebox.
+I list some ways of tracking them down in the reports at the bottom of this page.

 Health trainer pop stars